cube-js/cube/README.md

 ### Contributing

-There are many ways you can contribute to Cube.
-Here a few ones:
+There are many ways you can contribute to Cube, and here are a few possibilities:

 * Star this repo and follow us on [Twitter](https://twitter.com/thecubejs).
 * Add Cube to your stack on [Stackshare](https://stackshare.io/cube-js).